TheMineWay/Unity-Easy-Packages/README.md

 ## Easy Chatboxes
 It allows you to display *EasyDialogs* dialogs as chatboxes that use UnityEvents to handle scenarios.
 Be careful!
 It uses some Unity's Input behaviour.
 If you moved to the new Input System you'll need to open the *EasyChatbox.cs* file and read some comments.

+## Easy Texts
+It allows you to display dialogs without having to use custom scripts.
+You just need to attach the *TMW_TextObject.cs* file to a Text GameObject and specify the dialog Id.
+If you enable the toggle *subscribe to changes*, when the **language** or **referal gender** changes, the text will be updated.